Refining questions to be answered with available data

 - The available and accessible data, its source and quality, noting data gaps.

-- The tools and software required.
+- The required tools and software.

-- The human skills required.
+- The required human resources and capacities.

 Question analysis framework in Mali (from the NEP)

 Priority question n°1: "What are the reasons for the Mopti region presenting lower level indicators in relation to mother and child health and nutrition than the other regions according to the EDHS-V (2015-2016)"

 Question analysis framework from Niger (from the NIPN)

 Priority question n°4: "What is the state of financial investments in nutrition in Niger and their evolution in relation to the needs as defined in the mutlisectoral nutrition plan of action?"*****

 It is unlikely to find the ideal situation, regarding data availability and quality and team capacity.
 Therefore a final decision will need to be made based on a well-informed and balanced judgement for which the policy and data units need to work hand in hand.
 It is important to always keep initial strategic opportunities & timing (window of opportunity) in mind.
 Even conclusions regarding data limitations (data gaps or poor data quality) present useful information in itself.